ayaderaghul/fsm-pd2/README.md

 because hash->list and list->hash i have to add `flatten

+1. 7 sep: work flow to develop the benchmark automata in the personality test

+ressurect at

+then find a way to test their personality

+then collect the useful benchmarks into a table

+that would be materials for selecting an official benchmark list

 ## to-very-dos

 | ID| To do          | Done?|Date    | by | Note |